-Made of 100% leather, the ECCO Helsinki Oxfords are smart-looking, reasonably priced, durable, and comfortable.$86.30
+Made of 100% leather, the ECCO Helsinki Oxfords are smart-looking, reasonably priced, durable, and comfortable.Check Amazon for Pricing

 Smart-looking, reasonably priced, durable, and comfortable – there is a lot to love about the ECCO Helsinki Oxford shoes.
-It’s no surprise that they are favored by many pilots all around the world.
+So it’s no surprise that they are favored by many pilots all around the world.

-Made of 100% leather, the Helsinki Oxford will hold up very well under everyday wear for a long time.
-No metal is used in their construction either, so getting past security quickly is a breeze.
-The Helsinki’s moisture-wicking lining designed to let your feet breathe is also very welcome, and seems to work well.
+Made of 100% leather, I have found the Helsinki Oxford to hold up very well under everyday wear for a long time.
+No metal is used in their construction either, so getting past security quickly is usually a breeze.
+The Helsinki’s moisture-wicking lining designed to let my feet breathe is also very welcome, and seems to work well.

 A Slip-On style is also available.